John carried a Standard, while his 17-year-old Grandson, Edward, laid a wreath wearing his Great Grandfather's medals.

 83-year-old John Green has been a member of the Royal British Legion for over 50 years.
-This August he will be joining over 1,000 Legion members for the Great Pilgrimage 90, a recreation the 1928 Great Pilgrimage, whereby veterans and widowed wives visited the battlefields of the Somme and Ypres before marching to the Menin Gate.
-We spoke to John to find out what attending GP90 with his Grandson means to him.
+In August he joined over 1,000 Legion members for the Great Pilgrimage 90, a recreation of the 1928 Great Pilgrimage, whereby veterans and widowed wives visited the battlefields of the Somme and Ypres before marching to the Menin Gate.

 John’s father, William Leslie Green, served in the First World War.
 He was in the 46th North Midland Division and fought all along the Western Front - from Ypres to Passchendaele, Vimy and on the Aisne.